jundalisay/sp/content/en/research/spinoza/simple-ethics/part-2/propositions-07-08.md

 ---
-title: "Propositions 7-8"
+heading: "Propositions 7-8"
+title: "Modes of Thinking"
 description: The order and connection of ideas is the same as the order and connection of things.
-image: /covers/ethics.jpg
+c: "indigo"
+icon: "Spinoza"
 writer:
   name: Spinoza
   url: https://en.wikipedia.org/wiki/Baruch_Spinoza
-weight: 4
+weight: 9
 ---

-#### 7. The order and connection of ideas is the same as the order and connection of things.
+### 7. The order and connection of ideas is the same as the order and connection of things.

 Proof: This proposition is evident from Part 1, Ax.
 4.